-Personalization, whether it’s of products, content or marketing messages, is often seen as one of the best ways to optimize consumer choices.
+Personalization, whether it’s of products, content, or marketing messages, is the best way to optimize consumer choices.
 However, today’s forms of personalization are based primarily on inference and don’t speak directly to consumer needs.
 In order to personalize experiences in a more accurate, satisfying way, you need to start asking consumers the right questions – ones that speak to their real wants and needs, while also automatically including the ability to fulfill those desires.

-This is why Virtual Product Advisors – powered by conversational AI – are one solution that’s uniquely equipped to personalize online retail experiences in a more effective way.
-These advisors enable consumers to get guidance, advice and recommendations directly from your ecommerce website.
-They actively talk to consumers, discover their needs and can make recommendations from among hundreds of the SKUs you might offer through your ecommerce store.
+This is why eCommerce bots – powered by conversational AI – are uniquely equipped to personalize online retail experiences in a more effective way.
+These bots offer guidance, advice, and recommendations directly from your eCommerce website.
+They actively talk to consumers, understand their needs and make recommendations from among thousands of SKUs.

 Why First-Party Data Benefits Retailers Most of All

-Many retailers are already addressing this by the study of click paths, site engagement, product searches and more to divine what products individual consumers may be most likely to buy.
+Many retailers are already addressing this by the study of click paths, site engagement, product searches, and more to guess what products individual consumers may be most likely to buy.
 However, without knowing what consumers actually need, these amount to little more than stabs in the dark.

-This is where Virtual Product Advisors give you an advantage, particularly over brands and other retailers who aren’t getting firsthand knowledge of their consumer needs.
+This is where eCommerce bots give you an advantage, particularly over brands and other retailers who aren’t getting firsthand knowledge of their consumer needs.
 When you consider all the many brands, products and solutions you offer – along with all the many new offerings you may promote in a given year – you have an endless number of opportunities to make new recommendations, target follow up messages and leverage more personal, relevant insights on your consumers.

 You could be an electronics retailer with a consumer who is constantly looking for ways to upgrade their home entertainment center.
 Maybe you’re a health & beauty retailer and your consumer struggles with acne and dry skin, or a jewelry retailer whose consumer is always looking for items that complement their collection or style profile.

-In all of these circumstance, having people disclose the nature of these needs to you gives you a direct path to promote to them year-round – not just during sales seasons or when enthusiasm is high.
-For retailers in verticals like these, Virtual Product Advisors can provide a winning edge that other solutions simply can’t match.
+In all of these circumstances, having people disclose the nature of these needs to you gives you a direct path to promote to them year-round – not just during sales seasons or when enthusiasm is high.
+For retailers in verticals like these, eCommerce bots can provide a winning edge that other solutions simply can’t match.

 You may be considering how to better personalize your online retail presence in ways consumers will love.
 You may also simply be looking to drive higher conversion both now and in the long term.
-Virtual Product Advisors can enable you to do just those things, but also something deliver something that consumers have been longing for from retailers: a reliable, thoughtful experience – without so much of the spying, creeping and guessing that they’ve grown so used to online.
+Ecommerce bots can enable you to do just those things, but also deliver something that consumers have been longing for from retailers: a reliable, thoughtful experience – without so much of the spying, creeping and guessing that they’ve grown so used to online.

-Contact Automat to learn more about how you can incorporate Virtual Product Advisors to drive growth and simplify customer purchase decisions
+Contact Automat to learn more about how you can incorporate eCommerce bots to drive growth and simplify customer purchase decisions